Wrongful Termination Attorney in New Jersey

 Fighting For Victims Of Wrongful Termination In New Jersey

 When an employer fires an employee for an illegal reason, it is called wrongful termination.
-When this happens it is important to reach out to a New Jersey wrongful termination lawyer as soon as possible.
-If you have been wrongfully terminated, you may be able to sue your former employer.
+When this happens, it is important to reach out to a New Jersey wrongful termination lawyer as soon as possible.
+If you have been released from your job unlawfully, you may be able to take legal action against your former employer.

-Generally this happens when you are fired for participating in a protected workplace activity.
+Generally, this happens when you are fired for participating in a protected workplace activity.
 You will need to prove that the firing was illegal and that you suffered damages because of it.
-Contact a NJ wrongful termination lawyer from The Law Firm of Morgan Rooks, P.C. to discuss your case.
+Contact our NJ wrongful termination attorney from The Law Firm of Morgan Rooks, P.C. to discuss your case.

 What Are Common Causes of Wrongful Termination?